Royal University of Phnom Penh: History

 The Royal University of Phnom Penh began as the Royal Khmer University (សាកលវិទ្យាល័យខេមរភូមិន្ទ, Sākalvidyālăy Khemarabhūmind; Université royale khmère) in 1960.
 It opened during a period of intense growth in Cambodia and expanded to include a National Institute of Judicial and Economic Studies, a Royal School of Medicine, a National School of Commerce, a National Pedagogical Institute, a Faculty of Letters and Human Sciences, and a Faculty of Science and Technology.
 The language of instruction during this period was French.

 With the growth of Cambodia's economy and an assertion of its historical role, modern buildings for that time were constructed in the style of the New Khmer Architecture, which has influences of Bauhaus, European post-modern architecture, and traditions from Angkor.

 With the establishment of the Khmer Republic in 1970, the university became the Phnom Penh University (សាកលវិទ្យាល័យភ្នំពេញ; Université de Phnom Penh).
 Between 1965 and 1975 there were nine faculties: the Ecole Normale Supérieure (Higher Normal College), Letters and Humanities, Science, Pharmacy, Law and Economics, Medicine and Dentistry, Commerce, Pedagogy, and the Languages Institute.

-The Democratic Kampuchea period of 1975-1979 saw the closure and destruction of schools, the decimation of the teaching service and the cessation of formal education at the hands of the Khmer Rouge.
-Phung Ton, the dean of Phnom Penh University, was arrested, tortured and murdered at Tuol Sleng (S-21).
-During this period Phnom Penh University and all other educational institutions in Cambodia were closed down.
+The Democratic Kampuchea period of 1975–1979 saw the closure and destruction of schools, the decimation of the teaching service and the cessation of formal education at the hands of the Khmer Rouge.
+Phung Ton, the rector of Phnom Penh University, was arrested, tortured and murdered at Tuol Sleng (S-21).
+During this period, Phnom Penh University and all other educational institutions in Cambodia were closed down.
 Under this regime an education was perceived as a dangerous asset.
 Hence, the educated were targeted, and most of the university's teachers and students were killed.
 The campus was abandoned and remained deserted for almost five years.
 Of the educated people who survived, few remained in Cambodia once the borders reopened following the Vietnamese invasion that toppled Khmer Rouge rule.

 In 1980, under the People's Republic of Kampuchea, the Ecole Normale Supérieure (Higher Normal College) reopened, again teaching predominantly in French.
 In 1981, the Institute of Foreign Languages (IFL) began, initially training students to become Vietnamese and Russian teachers.
 The purpose of both colleges was to provide surviving graduates of primary school or above with crash courses in teaching.

 In 1988, the college and the IFL merged to create Phnom Penh University, and in 1996 the name was changed to the Royal University of Phnom Penh.

 During the past decade, the university has grown and now includes the Faculty of Science, Faculty of Social Sciences and Humanities, and the Institute of Foreign Languages.
 In 2001, RUPP began its first postgraduate degrees with the graduate diploma and Master's courses in Tourism Development.
 A Master's degree in Biodiversity Conservation began in 2005 in partnership with conservation NGO Fauna and Flora International.